 Swordswallower's soundtrack is one of its most popular elements.
 It's in a moody and dramatic alternative rock style that drives the player forward and pushes them to keep fighting.
 With this soundtrack I'm trying to push the envelope of what indie game soundtracks can be and make something that sounds really live and exciting.

 Re[Map] is a hectic multiplayer game where 4 players control tanks and try to kill each other.
 However, every time they enter a new tank, their controls randomize.
-It needed a soundtrack to match both the Tron-inspired visuals and the fast-paced gameplay, so I wrote an upbeat chiptune electronic soundtrack.
-"Battle" was co-written with Noah Perloff.
+The soundtrack captures both the futuristic aesthetic and hectic gameplay.

-"The Thief" is a short film by Conor Twohy, a film student also at NYU.
-In the film, a student tries to steal snacks from a vending machine in the middle of the night and some shenanigans take place.
+"The Thief" is a short film by Conor Twohy.
+In the film, a student tries to steal snacks from a vending machine in the middle of the night.

-If you're interested, the 13 other tracks are also on my Soundcloud here.
+You can find the other tracks on my Soundcloud here.